Medicaid submitted requests to the federal government to renew our Appendix K's on September 1, 2020. For more details, see the page below:

 Medicaid's FAQ on COVID-19 is available below.
 It will be updated regularly as new information is available.

-Medicaid has submitted an 1135 Waiver application and Appendix K to the federal government in response to the COVID-19 pandemic.
+Medicaid also has an approved 1135 Waiver in place in response to the COVID-19 pandemic.

 Medicaid and Long-Term Care (MLTC) oversees the Nebraska Medicaid program, home and community based services, and the State Unit on Aging.

 Medicaid provides health care services to low-income families, seniors, and individuals with disabilities.